morisliem/rhombus_ai_assessment/README.md

 - Backend: The API can be accessed at `http://localhost:8000`
 - PostgreSQL (database): The database will be available on port `5432`

-6. Shutting down the application
+6. Shutting down the application <br>
 To stop the containers, press `Ctrl + C` in the terminal where the application is running.
 Then, remove the containers with
 ```
 docker-compose down